MASC Insurance: Appeals

 As a client of the Manitoba Agricultural Services Corporation (MASC), you have the right to appeal your claim.
 This page provides information about what aspects of a claim are appealable, the appeal process and a clearl outline of the steps you must take to initiate an appeal.

-All appeals are heard by an independent Appeal Tribunal, which is comprised of three individuals with agricultural experience, and who are totally independent from MASC.
+All appeals are heard by an independent Appeal Tribunal, which is comprised of individuals with agricultural experience, and who are totally independent from MASC.

 The secretary of the Appeal Tribunal will set up a hearing at which time you can outline your concerns regarding the claim.
 The Appeal Tribunal may also assign their own adjustor to assess your claim and present his/her findings at the hearing.
 MASC staff also attend the hearing to explain MASC's position.